Education and qualifications:

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

-I see myself in more of a managerial role, which is something my boss is also keen to see, and possibly something along the apprenticeship End-Point Assessment (EPA) side of things for the Trailblazer Apprenticeships.
+I see myself in more of a managerial role, which is something my boss is also keen to see, and possibly an Independent End Point Assessor (IEPA) for the Trailblazer Apprenticeships.

-As I have mentioned previously, I have been involved in STEM activities at colleges, and I am a volunteer member for the Election and Enrolment Committee for the CIPHE, as well as an active member and treasurer for our local branch of the CIPHE in Wolverhampton and a Customer Panel member for South Staffordshire Water.
+As I have mentioned previously, I have been involved in STEM activities at colleges, and I am a volunteer member for the Election and Enrolment Committee for the CIPHE, as well as an active member and treasurer for our local branch of the CIPHE in Wolverhampton.
 Part of my role as Lead IQA is also to mentor any new assessors we have coming through our centre, to ensure they are properly supported and know what they are required to do.

-I am also a volunteer (and Treasurer) for a local support group called Breathe Easy Cannock Chase, which is part of the British Lung Foundation, and although it isn’t directly something I do in relation to my work, it does have work-related connections.
+I am also a volunteer (and Treasurer) for a local support group called Breathe Easy South Staffs, which is part of the British Lung Foundation, and although it isn’t directly in relation to my work, it does have work-related connections.
 When I teach or assess, I often include some of the lung conditions that can be brought about from working in the engineering and construction industries.

 I love DIY, and it quite often involves some form of engineering to get around some challenges faced!